Course Outline

 - Documenting Collection Information

-- Condoms are a good way to collect semen specimens for fertility analyses.
+- True or False: Condoms are a good way to collect semen specimens for fertility analyses.

-- Which of the following statements are TRUE for semen specimen collection and transport?
+- Which of the following statements is true for semen specimen collection and transport?

 - Macroscopic Examination of Semen